 It’s hard, but with practice, it will get easier, and in time you’ll feel freer for it.
 The more honest you are in your writing, the better chance you will have of readers being able to connect with you on a more personal level than if you had watered your work down with self-editing.

-Thank you very much for reading if you did.
-I do appreciate it and I know I’ve rambled on a bit, but I hope I got my point across.
+As always, thank you very much for reading if you did.
+I do appreciate it!

 Until next time,